Introvert-sudo/TelegramNewsBot/README.md

-# TechCrunch News Bot
+# News Bot

-A minimal Telegram bot built with Aiogram that fetches and delivers the latest news from [TechCrunch](https://techcrunch.com/) (or any other RSS/JSON feed) directly to your chat.
+A minimal Telegram bot built with Aiogram that fetches and delivers the latest news from any other RSS/JSON feed directly to you.
 It supports real-time subscription management, background updates, and a clean architecture for extending to other feeds.

 ## Features